hikkyu/express-ua-redirect/README.md

 1. Proceed to installation has describe before
 2. Configure the `browsers` option
 3. Add a route to your server according to the option `redirectTo`
-4. Make this route point to the template of your choice
+4. Make what you will with this route
 5. You're done!

 ### Exemple

-If you want to redirect IE7 to `/update-your-browser` how rendering update-your-browser.ejs template.
+To redirect IE7 to `/update-your-browser` who it render `update-your-browser.ejs` template.

 #### server.js
 ```js